telerik/maui-docs/controls/slideview/item-template.md

 ---
 title: Item Template
 page_title: .NET MAUI SlideView Documentation - Item Template
-description: "Get started with the Telerik UI for .NET MAUI SlideView control and add the control to your .NET MAUI project."
+description: "Learn how to customize the visualization of the views in the ItemsSource of the control using ItemTemplate property."
 position: 6
 slug: slideview-item-template
 ---